codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-catherine/README.md

 ### Motivation

-In this project, I built a (Hypertext Transfer Protocol) HTTP server.
-This server handles GET and POST requests/responses.
+In this project, I built a RESTful (Hypertext Transfer Protocol) HTTP server.
+This server handles GET, POST, and DELETE requests/responses.

 ### Build